n33-raj/Detector/README.md

        - Batch size
        - Number of workers
        - Epochs
-4) Start the training & tain the Model
+4) Start the training to train the model
 ```
 python train.py --train
 ```